DeepaGheewala/Pewlett-Hackard-Analysis/README.md

 4) [Count of Retiring titles](#Count-of-Retiring-Titles)
 5) [Find the eligible retiring employees for retirement package](#Mentorship-Eligible-Employees)

+## Design
+Bobb needed a database to store the csv files.
+Here a SQL database is created and all different tables were created using the [schema script](
 ## Results
 ### List of Retiring Employees
 1) In order to find the list employees we have to fetch data from Employee table which has birthdate in between '1952-01-01' AND '1955-12-31'